Nausea is the feeling that you’re going to throw up. You may have other symptoms such as diarrhea, sweating, and abdominal pain or cramping as well.

-Concussions and brain injuries can cause swelling in your brain.
-This increases the pressure in your skull, which can turn on the place in your brain that regulates nausea and vomiting.
-Vomiting after trauma to your head indicates your head injury is significant and you should seek immediate medical attention.
+Brain injuries and concussions can cause swelling in your brain.
+This increases the pressure in your skull, which can activate the place in your brain that regulates nausea and vomiting.
+Vomiting after experiencing head trauma indicates your head injury is significant and you should seek immediate medical attention.

-Gastroenteritis is not the same as food poisoning, though it causes similar symptoms.
-This infection is caused by a virus, bacteria, or parasite.
+Gastroenteritis isn’t the same as food poisoning, though it causes similar symptoms.
+This infection is caused by viruses, bacteria, or parasites.
 It’s transferred from person to person via contaminated feces, food, or drinking water.

 This process results in a buildup of ketones in the bloodstream.
 Too many ketones can cause symptoms such as nausea, confusion, and extreme thirst.
-You should seek emergency medical assistance right away if this happens.
+Seek emergency medical assistance right away if this happens.